sunoru/Webviews.jl/README.md

 sudo pacman -S webkit2gtk
 ```

-**Note**: `Webviews.jl` depends on libraries that are provided by the operating system, instead of using JLL packages.
+**Note**: `Webviews.jl` downloads its own prebuilt binaries (only on Windows) and depends on libraries that are provided by the operating system, instead of using JLL packages.

 ## Usage